JADES NIRSpec Spectroscopy of GN-z11: Lyman-$\alpha$ emission and possible enhanced nitrogen abundance in a $z=10.60$ luminous galaxy

 \titlerunning{JADES Spectroscopy of GN-z11}

 \authorrunning{A.\ J.\ Bunker et al.} \abstract {We present JADES JWST/NIRSpec spectroscopy of GN-z11, the most luminous candidate $z>10$ Lyman break galaxy in the GOODS-North field with $M_{UV}=-21.5$.
 We derive a redshift of $z=10.603$ (lower than previous determinations) based on multiple emission lines in our low and medium resolution spectra over $0.8-5.3\,\mu$m.
 We significantly detect the continuum and measure a blue rest-UV spectral slope of $\beta=-2.4$.
 Remarkably, we see spatially-extended Lyman-$\alpha$ in emission (despite the highly-neutral IGM expected at this early epoch), offset 555\,km\,s$^{-1}$ redward of the systemic redshift.
 From our measurements of collisionally-excited lines of both low- and high-ionization (including [O\,\textsc{ii}]\,$\lambda3727$, [Ne\,\textsc{iii}]\,$\lambda 3869$ and C\,\textsc{iii}]\,$\lambda1909$) we infer a high ionization parameter ($\log U\sim -2$).
-We detect the rarely-seen N\,\textsc{iv}]\,$\lambda1486$ and N\,\textsc{iii}]\,$\lambda1748$ lines in both our low and medium resolution spectra, with other high ionization lines seen in low resolution spectrum such as He\,\textsc{ii} (blended with O\,\textsc{iii}]) and C\,\textsc{iv} (with a possible P-Cygni profile).
-Based on the observed rest-UV line ratios, we cannot conclusively rule out photoionization from AGN.
-The high C\,\textsc{iii}]/He\,\textsc{ii} ratios, however, suggest a likely star-formation explanation.
+We detect the rarely-seen N\,\textsc{iv}]\,$\lambda1486$ and N\,\textsc{iii}]\,$\lambda1748$ lines in both our low and medium resolution spectra, with other high ionization lines seen in the low resolution spectrum such as He\,\textsc{ii} (blended with O\,\textsc{iii}]) and C\,\textsc{iv} (with a possible P-Cygni profile).
+Based on the observed rest-UV line ratios, we cannot conclusively rule out photoionization from AGN, although the high C\,\textsc{iii}]/He\,\textsc{ii} and N\,\textsc{iii}]/He\,\textsc{ii} ratios are compatible with a star-formation explanation.
 If the observed emission lines are powered by star formation, then the strong N\,\textsc{iii}]\,$\lambda1748$ observed may imply an unusually high $N/O$ abundance.
-Balmer emission lines (H$\gamma$, H$\delta$) are also detected, and if powered by star formation rather than an AGN we infer a star formation rate of $\sim 20-30\,M_{\odot}\,\rm yr^{-1}$ (depending on the IMF) and low dust attenuation.
-Our NIRSpec spectroscopy confirms that GN-z11 is a remarkable galaxy with extreme properties seen 430\,Myr after the Big Bang.} \keywords{ }
+Balmer emission lines (H$\gamma$, H$\delta$) are also detected, and if powered by star formation rather than an AGN we infer a star formation rate of $\sim 20-30\,M_{\odot}\,\textrm{yr}^{-1}$ (depending on the IMF) and low dust attenuation.
+Our NIRSpec spectroscopy confirms that GN-z11 is a remarkable galaxy with extreme properties seen 430\,Myr after the Big Bang.} \keywords{Galaxies: high-redshift -- Galaxies: formation -- Galaxies: active -- (Cosmology:) dark ages, reionization, first stars}